Harmony, Washington: Historic buildings and sites

 The town has a Catholic community along with a church, the St. Yves (Ives) Catholic Church, which was initially built along the Cowlitz River on a bluff overlooking Dunn Canyon in 1914.
 Dedicated on July 12, 1914, the church was named after the patron saint of attorneys, Ivo of Kermartin.
 The church was situated on 1.0 acre of donated land and contained poplar trees that were most likely planted during or near construction; a cemetery was placed behind the church.
 The house of worship was mostly unchanged since its beginnings, though an addition in 1952 almost doubled the size of the building.
-The church was white with light blue-trim, and was built with a steeple and bell, and it's inscription was "Chapel of Saint Ives - Our Lady of the Valley".
+The church was white with light blue-trim, and was built with a steeple and bell, and its inscription was "Chapel of Saint Ives - Our Lady of the Valley".

 The church was destroyed during a fire in 1989 but a similar place of worship, retaining the original name, was rebuilt on the grounds.